Six rolls of 35mm Tri-X, Xtol 1+1.

 With that in mind I stocked up this morning on a wee bit of Neopan 1600 for Nicole and Brandon’s upcoming wedding, in February.
 Courtney & I will be shooting photos of the event, I’m starting to work-through the initial various bits of typical logistical planning: when, where, indoor, outdoor, who is who, what kind of ceremony, which relatives need to be seen, staging areas, electrical power, the whole usual list.

 The wedding is intended to be “casual, quirky, fun” — I wouldn’t expect less.
 Yet how that translates into photos is open question, so the basic banal issues — intended to reduce the number of undesired surprises — are more or less the same as (or more than) a more traditional wedding (of course I’m not expecting a “give me a #2 with an over-the-shoulder of the bride at the window” sort of session… there are plenty of people around who are much more amenable to that sort of thing.
-But it’s funny how every guest inevitably asks if there are any photos of
+But it’s funny how every guest inevitably asks if there are any photos of them with the bride and groom….).
+The experience will surely help Courtney & I get our own nuptial ducks lined up as well.

 I’m still not sure if the event is indoor, outdoor, or mixed — if it’s outdoor the Neopan will get swapped-out for some of the HP5+ I’ve been collecting.
 It’ll all get used in time, regardless.